 Use tables are normally compiled 3 years after the period in question in accordance with Eurostat requirements.
-This means that it is necessary to forecast the most recent Use table for recent years.
+Accordingly, for taxes estimates provided in this release for 2020 the latest available Use table relates to the year 2017.
+This means that it is necessary to forecast Use tables for the most recent three years, namely 2018 through 2020.
 Forecasts ahead for each cell in the Use table, that is for each product by industry cell combination (both at NACE Rev.2, 2-digit division level) are made; about 8,000 individual series are forecast.
-A simple univariate forecast procedure based on an Integrated Moving Average Model of Order 1 (IMA (1)) has been found most stable and reliable given the very short length of the series (17 annual data points from 2000 to 2016).
-We generate a sequence of IMA (1) values for each cell in each year and take the growth rate from the final two years (e.g. 2015 to 2016) to forecast future cell values (e.g. 2017 to 2019).
+A simple univariate forecast procedure based on an Integrated Moving Average Model of Order 1 (IMA (1)) has been found most stable and reliable given the very short length of the series (18 annual data points from 2000 to 2017).
+We generate a sequence of IMA (1) values for each cell in each year and take the growth rate from the final two years (e.g. 2016 to 2017) to forecast future cell values for the years 2018 through 2020.
 Thus, if T denotes the last year the Use table has been compiled, we compute the forecast of the value in product by industry cell (i, j) of the UT at time T + k as where the growth rate in the cell computed from the IMA (1) model.
 We further smooth the forecast cell values by applying a Quasi-Independence model to each forecast Use table to dampen noise associated with very small unstable forecast values in each annual forecasted Use table.

-$$u{ij,T+k} = u{ij,T+k-1} g{ij,T}$$ $(k = 1,2,3)$
+$$u{ij,T+k} = u{ij,T+k-1} g{ij,T}$$ (k = 1,2,3)

-We note this procedure is an improvement on the simpler weighted growth rate procedure that has been used in previous years as it incorporates a smoothed growth rate estimation from the IMA (1) model followed by Quasi-Independence table fitting to reduce the influence of shocks arising from estimating small cell growth rates.
+We note this procedure is an improvement on the simpler weighted growth rate procedure used prior to 2019, as it incorporates a smoothed growth rate estimation from the IMA (1) model followed by Quasi-Independence table fitting to reduce the influence of shocks arising from estimating small cell growth rates.